Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

 Optimizers and learning rate schedulers can also be made configurable.
 The most common case is when a model only has a single optimizer and optionally a single learning rate scheduler.
-In this case the model's :class:`~pytorch_lightning.core.lightning.LightningModule` could be left without implementing the :code:`configure_optimizers`, method since it is normally always the same and just adds boilerplate.
+In this case the model's :class:`~pytorch_lightning.core.lightning.LightningModule` could be left without implementing the :code:`configure_optimizers` method since it is normally always the same and just adds boilerplate.
 The following code snippet shows how to implement it:

 .. testcode::